flipoyo/MOLONARI1D/README.md

 ## Contributors
 MOLONARI1D is a teaching and research project held at Mines Paris - PSL since 2021, under the supervision of Nicolas Flipo, Aurélien Baudin, Agnès Rivière, Thomas Romary, and Fabien Ors.

-- Nicolas Flipo supervises the MOLONARI 1D ecosystem
+- Nicolas Flipo supervises the development of the MOLONARI 1D ecosystem
 - Aurelien Baudin and Agnès Rivière supervise the **monitoring device development** and their **_in situ_ deployment**
 - Nicolas Flipo and Thomas Romary supervise the development of **PyHeatMy**
 - Fabien Ors contributed to the 2021 and 2022 editions by conceptualising **Molonaviz**